benlubas/neorg-interim-ls/README.md

     config = {
         -- default config shown
         completion_provider = {
-            -- enable/disable the completion provider.
-On by default. enable = true,
+            -- Enable or disable the completion provider enable = true,

-            -- show file contents as documentation when you complete a file name documentation = true,
+            -- Show file contents as documentation when you complete a file name documentation = true,

-            -- Try to complete categories.
-Requires benlubas/neorg-se categories = false,
+            -- Try to complete categories provided by Neorg Query.
+Requires `benlubas/neorg-query` categories = false,
         }
     }